-The Apartment Association of Greater Los Angeles has been the voice of the Multifamily industry for 100 years!
+The Apartment Association of Greater Los Angeles has been the voice of the Multifamily industry for over 100 years!
 It is an association of owners, managers and suppliers who desire professional growth, operational advice, advocacy on behalf of the industry and individuals who seek to surround themselves with like minds.
 AAGLA is made of members who have a passion and interest in investment property and want to maintain the highest standards in the rental housing industry.
 AAGLA members house Southern California.

 The Apartment Association of Greater Los Angeles (AAGLA) was founded by Elizabeth McGonigal in 1917 when McGonigal and a handful of friends sold their rental properties in Long Beach and reinvested their money in Los Angeles rental units.
 McGonigal became the first AAGLA president of the newly formed association.
 Membership dues were $1 a year.

 In 1921, the Los Angeles City Council enacted its first rent control ordinance (No. 41266) which became an early rallying cry for the organization as it restricted returns based on whether the apartments were furnished or not.
 The Apartment Journal declared “The Association, through its attorney, successfully fought the constitutionality of the ordinance through the courts of the State and subsequently the ordinance was declared null and void” (B.W.
 Schneider vs Lena Marcus and E.J.
 Stokes).
 Meanwhile, the U.S. Supreme Court declared a rent control ordinance in the District of Columbia constitutional that same year.

 McGonigal passed away in 1928 the same year AAGLA , in co-operation with USC started offering a course in Apartment House Management.
 The L.A.
 Apartment vacancy rate was 16.19%.
 Although little is known about the early years of the organization, AAGLA would continue to grow and flourish over the century.